unicode-org/message-format-wg/spec/appendices.md

 that might be sufficient to prevent most problems.
 However, MessageFormat itself does not supply such a restriction.

-MessageFormat _messages_ permit nearly all Unicode code points, with the exception of surrogates, to appear in _literals_, including the text portions of a _pattern_.
+MessageFormat _messages_ permit nearly all Unicode code points to appear in _literals_, including the text portions of a _pattern_.
-This means that it can be possible for a _message_ to contain invisible characters (such as bidirectional controls,
-ASCII control characters in the range U+0000 to U+001F, or characters that might be interpreted as escapes or syntax in the host format) that abnormally affect the display of the _message_ when viewed as source code, or in resource formats or translation tools, but do not generate errors from MessageFormat parsers or processing APIs.
+This means that it can be possible for a _message_ to contain invisible characters (such as bidirectional controls, ASCII control characters in the range U+0000 to U+001F, or characters that might be interpreted as escapes or syntax in the host format) that abnormally affect the display of the _message_ when viewed as source code, or in resource formats or translation tools, but do not generate errors from MessageFormat parsers or processing APIs.

+The localizable elements of a message (text and string literals) allow the presence of unpaired surrogates (U+D800 to U+DFFF).
+This is for compatibility with existing formats that are agnostic about them. \
+But their presence of unpaired surrogates is likely an indication of mistakes or bad tooling.
+Their use is not recommended, and linting (if present) can be used to prevent them.

 Bidirectional text containing right-to-left characters (such as used for Arabic or Hebrew) also poses a potential source of confusion for users.